21 minute read

 The other notable alternative is zio, which provides core abstractions and an effect system in one bundle.
 My recommendation is to use whatever you and your team are most productive with.
 If you are not yet invested in either, your evaluation must take into account whether all libraries you need exist / work well with your choice - lest you need something niche which exists in only one of the ecosystems.

-I imagine in 99% of cases you’d be fine with either.
+I imagine in many cases you’d be fine with either.

 Stream programming

 cats-effect-based projects have settled on fs2.
-It’s mature, feature-rich, has an amazing community on Discord, and libraries for many technologies you may need exist that are built on top of it.
-That last part is extremely handy, because it makes your whole stack compose together well, when individual pieces are picked with care.
+It’s mature, feature-rich, has an amazing community on Discord, and is a building block and lingua franca for many higher-level libraries.
+This is extremely handy as it makes your whole stack compose together well, if individual pieces are picked with care.

 Testing